-A snack basket for delivery people (holiday thank you basket) is a great way for you to give back during the holidays, even when you’re stuck at home!
-It’s a super simple kindness act and fun holiday family activity that you can do with kids and helps them focus on the reason for the season (and also a great idea on how to thank delivery drivers during COVID for their hard work!).
+A snack basket for delivery people (holiday thank you basket) is a great way for you to give back during the holidays — a super simple kindness act, service project and fun holiday family activity that you can do with kids to help them focus on the reason for the season.
+Great idea on how to thank delivery drivers for their hard work!

 Creating A Snack Basket For Delivery People